Garmundo/Extended-unit-arsenal/README.md

 5 new campaign maps.

--new area beyond Disconsolate passage-
+-New Areas beyond Disconsolate passage-

+1 new campaign map
 2 new ores
 3 new turrets
 5 new enemies